FLNacif/alexa-roku-tv/README.md

 - Use Alexa Smart Home Skill
 - Do IP/MAC configuration

-If you wan't to use, configure the MAC addres to perform wake on lan, assign and configure a reserved IP for your TV.
+If you wan't to use this application as is, configure the MAC address (used to perform Wake On Lan) and configure a reserved IP for your TV on source code.

 ## Architecture